-I’ve been speaking with all kinds of current and new Netrepreneurs almost daily.
-Very often they want to get to the bottom line — what is the easiest way to profit online — simple non-complicated advice, please.
+Very often those who reach out to me want to get to the bottom line.
+What is the easiest way to profit online?
+Simple non-complicated advice, please.
 “I want to make money!”
 Shortly after that statement comes “…without spending a lot of money.”
 Sigh…

-While the latest online “tricks” (no such thing) or tools are constantly changing, I can assure you that WordPress has gained steam for over a decade now and is still going strong.
+While the latest online “tricks” (no such thing) or tools are constantly changing, I can assure you that WordPress has gained steam for well over a decade now and is still going strong.
 I have every single one of my sites on WordPress and will use WordPress for my new sites still on the drawing board.
+So check that excuse off the list.

 WordPress isn’t going anywhere — but up!
-Your new Website is an investment worth making now because the longer you wait, as with all things online, the more catch-up you have to play.
-And IMNSHO for those who are a bit techno-challenged or don’t have an understanding of code, WordPress gives you the best chance to manage your site yourself.
+Your new website is an investment worth making now because the longer you wait, as with all things online, the more catch-up you will have to play.
+Not necessarily in the design aspect but in the branding, positioning and exposure arenas.

 “So?
 Chop-Chop!
 What’s Your Best Advice?”